 - (a) A meter shall be tested with the liquid to be commercially measured or with a liquid of the same general physical characteristics.
 Following a satisfactory examination, the weights and measures official should attach a seal or tag indicating the product used during the test.
 (Amended 1989) - (b) A milk measuring system shall be tested with the type of milk to be measured when the accuracy of the system is affected by the characteristics of milk (e.g., positive displacement meters).
 (Added 1989) - N.2.
 Evaporation and Volume Change.
 Care shall be exercised to reduce to a minimum, evaporation losses and volume changes resulting from changes in temperature of the test liquid. - N.2.1.
 Temperature Correction.
 Corrections shall be made for any changes in volume resulting from the differences in liquid temperatures between time of passage through the meter and time of volumetric determination in the test measure.
-When adjustments are necessary, appropriate tables should be used

-N.3.
-Test Drafts. - Test drafts should be equal to at least the amount delivered by the device in one minute at its maximum discharge rate, and shall in no case be less than 100 gallons or 1,000 pounds.
+When adjustments are necessary, appropriate tables should be used. - N.3.
+Test Drafts.
+Test drafts should be equal to at least the amount delivered by the device in one minute at its maximum discharge rate, and shall in no case be less than 400 L or 400 kg (100 gal or 1 000 lb).
 (Amended 1989)

-N.4.1.
-Normal Tests. - The "normal" test of a meter shall be made at the maximum discharge rate that may be anticipated under the conditions of the installation.
-The "normal" test shall include a determination of the effectiveness of air elimination system.

-N.4.2.
-Special Tests. - "Special" tests to develop the operating characteristics of a meter and any special elements and accessories attached to or associated with the meter, shall be made as circumstances require.
-Any test except as set forth in N.4.1. shall be considered a special test.

-N.4.3.
-System Capacity. - The test of a milk-metering system shall include the verification of the volume of product necessary to flood the system as marked on the air eliminator.
+- N.4.1.
+Normal Tests.
+The "normal" test of a meter shall be made at the maximum discharge rate that may be anticipated under the conditions of the installation.
+The "normal" test shall include a determination of the effectiveness of air elimination system. - N.4.2.
+Special Tests.
+"Special" tests to develop the operating characteristics of a meter and any special elements and accessories attached to or associated with the meter, shall be made as circumstances require.
+Any test except as set forth in N.4.1. shall be considered a special test. - N.4.3.
+System Capacity.
+The test of a milk-metering system shall include the verification of the volume of product necessary to flood the system as marked on the air eliminator.

-T.1.1.
+- T.1.1.
 To Underregistration and to Overregistration.

-- The tolerances hereinafter prescribed shall be applied to errors of underregistration and errors of overregistration.

-T.2.
-Tolerance Values. - Maintenance and acceptance tolerances shall be as shown in Table 1.
+The tolerances hereinafter prescribed shall be applied to errors of underregistration and errors of overregistration. - T.2.
+Tolerance Values.
+Maintenance and acceptance tolerances shall be as shown in Table 1.
 (Amended 1989)

-UR.1.1.
-Plumb and Level Condition. - A device installed in a fixed location shall be installed plumb and level, and the installation shall be sufficiently strong and rigid to maintain this condition.

-UR.1.2.
-Discharge Rate. - A meter shall be so installed that the actual maximum discharge rate will
+- UR.1.1.
+Plumb and Level Condition.
+A device installed in a fixed location shall be installed plumb and level, and the installation shall be sufficiently strong and rigid to maintain this condition. - UR.1.2.
+Discharge Rate.
+A meter shall be so installed that the actual maximum discharge rate will not exceed the rated maximum discharge rate.
+If necessary, means for flow regulation shall be incorporated in the installation, in which case this shall be fully effective and automatic in operation.

 Table 1.
 Tolerances

-Milk Meters Mass Flow Mass Flow Meters for Measuring Milk
+Milk Meters Mass Flov v Meters for Meas suring Milk

-Indication Maintenance Acceptance Indication Maintenance Acceptance
+Indication Indication Maintenance Acceptance Indication Maintenance Acceptance

 gallons gallons gallons pounds pounds pounds

-100 0.5 0.3 1000 5 3
+100 0.5 0.3 1 000 5 3

-200 0.7 0.4 2000 7 4
+200 0.7 0.4 2 000 7 4

-300 0.9 0.5 3000 9 5
+300 0.9 0.5 3 000 9 5

-400 1.1 0.6 4000 11 6
+400 1.1 0.6 4 000 11 6

-500 1.3 0.7 5000 13 7
+500 1.3 0.7 5 000 13 7

-Over 500 Add 0.002 gallon per indicated gal- lon over 500 Add 0.001 gallon per indicated gal- lon over 500 Over 5000 Add 0.002 pound per indicated pound over 5000 Add 0.001 pound per indicated pound over 5000
+Over 500 Add 0.002 gallon per indicated gal- lon over 500 Add 0.001 gallon per indicated gal- lon over 500 Over 5 000 Add 0.002 pound per indicated pound over 5 000 Add 0.001 pound per indicated pound over 5 000

-^{}Added 1989
+\Added 1989